Naresh2028/sql-server-learning/track-2-advanced-tsql-data-manipulation/Concepts/3-windows-function/2-rank-vs-dense_rank/rank-vs-dense_rank.md

 ## What Problem Does It Solve?

-1. Pagination: Never use these for pagination because you might get multiple "Page 1s" if there are ties, which will break your Angular logic.
-Use ROW_NUMBER for that.

-2. Unique Row Identification: If you need a unique number for every row, these will fail you because they assign the same number to ties.
+1. It solves the problem of ranking data fairly when ties exist.

+2. In many real-world scenarios (scores, prices, performance metrics), multiple rows can have the same value.

+3. RANK and DENSE_RANK allow those rows to share the same position instead of forcing an artificial unique order.

 ## Common Misconceptions / Important Notes

-1. Memory Usage: Both are slightly more "expensive" than ROW_NUMBER because the database has to look at the value of the previous row to decide if the current row is a "tie."
+1. Performance Cost:
+RANK and DENSE_RANK can be slightly more expensive than ROW_NUMBER because the database must evaluate ties while computing the window function.
+This usually involves additional sorting or comparison work during query execution.

 2. Partitioning: Just like ROW_NUMBER, you can use PARTITION BY with these to find the top performers per department or per region.